-22. Pursuant to Regulation 10 of the Local Government (Rules of Conduct) Regulations 2007, elected members are only to direct the Chief Executive Officer.
-It is the Chief Executive Officer's responsibility to direct the administration in ensuring that the needs of elected members are being met.
-That being said, it is acknowledged that elected members require some provision of administrative services to support the performance of their roles. elected members are being met.
+acknowledged that elected members require some provision of administrative services to support the performance of their roles. ensuring that the needs of elected members are being met.
 That being said, it is acknowledged that elected members require some provision of administrative services to support the performance of their roles.
 Clause 23(g) (g) IT support Clause removed.
-To remove the requirement for elected members to email IT requests to Governance as these can be submitted directly to the relevant service area to make the process more fit-for-purpose and limit resource requirements.
+To remove the requirement for elected members to email IT requests to Governance as these can be submitted directly to the relevant service area to make the process more fit-for- purpose and limit resource requirements.
 New clause.
-Clause 32 32.
+Clause 32 28.
 Where an electronic form exists for administrative purposes, elected members should endeavor to use it to limit administrative burden, for example, IT support should be requested by completing the IT Helpdesk form on the Councillor Portal.
 To allow for administrative efficiencies in line with Town objectives.
-Relevant documents Local Government Act 1995 (WA) Local Government (Rules of Conduct) Regulations 2007 Code of Conduct for Council Members, Committee Members and Candidates Relevant documents Local Government Act 1995 Customer Service Charter Code of Conduct for Council members, Committee Members and Candidates To remove repealed legislation and reference the Town's Customer Service Charter.
+Relevant documents Local Government Act 1995 (WA) Relevant documents Local Government Act 1995 To remove repealed legislation and reference the Town's Customer Service Charter.
+Local Government (Rules of Conduct) Regulations 2007 Customer Service Charter Code of Conduct for Council Members, Committee Members and Candidates Code of Conduct for Council members, Committee Members and Candidates